 Because people with one of these disorders think they have physical symptoms, they tend to go to a doctor rather than to a mental health care practitioner.

-Children are also affected (see Mental Health Disorders in Children).
+Children are also affected (see Mental Health Disorders in Children and Adolescents).

 Treatment varies according to which disorder a person has but usually involves psychotherapy.